d8corp/watch-state-react/README.md

 ### useSelector
 ###### [🏠︎](#index) / [Hooks](#hooks) / useSelector [↑](#useobservable) [↓](#usenewstate)

-You can pass a function to `useSelector()` to create a reactive selector that triggers re-renders only when the returned value changes. (compared with `Object.is`).
+You can pass a function to `useSelector()` to create a reactive selector that triggers re-renders only when the returned value changes (compared with `Object.is`).

 The function may be called multiple times during a single render, so it must be pure and simple.